andraugust/andraugust.github.io/thermo-2.md

 ### Heat

 Heat is defined as energy transfer due to a temperature gradient between two systems.
-Compared to work, heat is much more passive in the sense that it occurs spontaneously and always from the high temperature system to the low temperature one (unless work is supplied to make the process go in reverse, such as a refrigerator, which I'll discuss later).
+It happens spontaneously, with energy always flowing from the high temperature system to the low temperature one (unless work is supplied to make the process go in reverse, such as a refrigerator, which I'll discuss later).

-In terms of terminology, systems don't "have" heat---heat is a mechanism of energy transfer, not a property of a system.
-In common language we say objects "are hot" but really we mean to say they're at a higher temperature than something else and can therefore transfer energy to it via heat.
+In terms of terminology, systems don't "have" heat---heat is a mechanism of energy transfer, not a property of a substance.
+In common language we say objects are "hot" but really we mean they're at a higher temperature than something else and can therefore transfer energy to it via heat.
 "Hot" object don't physically contain something called heat.

-The amount of heat transferred between two systems depends on what the systems are made of, and this is captured by a quantity called **heat capacity**:
+The amount of heat transferred to a system depends on what it's made of, and this is captured by a quantity called **heat capacity**:

 $$
 C = \frac{\partial Q}{\partial T}
 $$

 Heat capacity is defined as the amount of heat needed to raise a system's temperature by 1K.
-Or, as I like to think of it, the energy a system gains or loses when it equilibrates with a reservoir that's (originally) 1K hotter or cooler than it.
+Or as I like to think of it, the energy a system gains/loses when it equilibrates with a reservoir that's 1K hotter/cooler than it.

 Heat capacity depends on the constraints of the process.
-Specifically, whether the process occurs under constant volume or constant pressure conditions.
+Specifically, whether the process is under constant volume or constant pressure conditions.
 Under constant volume, no work is done, so

 $$
 \begin{align}